Name / job / TGW location:

 It looks like a flag that has a Superman-like logo but with TGW in the middle.

 My clothing style at work:

 Normally I wear a black TGW polo shirt and blue jeans in the summer and a black TGW zipped fleece jacket and blue jeans in winter.
-As you can probably tell, my favourite colour is black ;)
+As you can probably tell, my favorite color is black ;)

 Early bird or night owl?

 As the saying goes, the early bird catches the worm.